 of Picayunes, and a NEW YORK POST with her face on it

-The fourth stanza of ‘The Day Lady Died’ is six-line long and buys his friend Mike a bottle of “Strega”.
+The fourth stanza of ‘The Day Lady Died’ is six lines long.
+In it, the speaker buys his friend Mike a bottle of “Strega.”
 He goes back and forth between different places, buying newspapers and going to the tobacconist.
 It’s in the last line of this stanza that he mentions that “her face” is on the “NEW YORK POST”.
 It is the first time that Holiday is mentioned in the poem and the speaker doesn’t react to it, as if the news is of no importance.

 and I am sweating a lot by now and thinking of